Ormiston-Senior-College-NZ/github-intro-zongmin-svh/ABOUTME.md

 # zongmin qian
-My name is zongmin qian and I'm almost 18 years old.
+My name is zongmin qian and I'm 17 years old.

 ## My Whakapapa
 I live with my family here in New Zealand, they are my mom, dad and my big brother.
 My family commes from China and I was born in Jiangsu, China.
 Besides English, we speak Chinese at home all the time.